 The Stacy Snyder story provides a good example of what not to do in all three.

 In 2006, Stacy was a student at Millersville University in Pennsylvania.
 She was studying education and doing her student teaching at Conestoga Valley High School.
-She also had a MySpace page on which she posted a picture of herself in a pirate costume, drinking out of a plastic cup.
-The caption read “Drunken Pirate.”
+She also had a MySpace page on which she posted a picture of herself in a pirate costume, drinking out of a plastic cup, wearing mouth grills.
+The caption read “Crunken Pirate.”
 Apparently she also posted a critical comment about the supervising teacher.

 A parent of one the children in her student teaching class brought the photo to the attention of administrators at Conestoga Valley High School.
 One thing led to another, and Millersville University refused to grant her a degree in education.
 They said her photo and caption promoted underage drinking.
 The university did grant her a BA in English.
 However, this degree would not allow her to receive the teaching certificate required to teach in Pennsylvania.